 The body’s chromium needs can be readily met by consuming a balanced diet which includes meat, grains, fish, and a variety of produce.
 Chromium supplements also are available, but there is little evidence to support that any advantages are gained by their use.
-Chromium has no recommended dietary allowance.
-An adequate and safe intake daily in adults ranges from 50 to 200 micrograms.
+While there is no recommended diertary allowance for chromium, an adequate and safe intake daily in adults ranges from 50 to 200 µg.

 Animal studies have found that blood pressure levels might be lowered with chromium, but the same effect has not been shown to occur in humans.
 Whether supplementation can lower cholesterol levels in the blood has not been clearly demonstrated.

 Overall, ingesting large amounts of chromium does not appear to cause significant negative effects.
-Despite the fact that the element may be linked to metabolism, investigators still must figure out how extensively it may impact the body.
-Among the issues facing them are determining who responds well to supplementation; analyzing a food’s chromium content and how extensively chromium is taken up by the circulatory system; and establishing accurate benchmarks that indicate chromium levels.
+Despite the fact that the element may be linked to metabolism, investigators must still determine how extensively chromium may impact the body.
+Among the issues facing them include determining who responds well to supplementation, analyzing a food product’s chromium content, and how extensively chromium is taken up by the circulatory system, as well as establishing accurate benchmarks that indicate chromium levels.